 You may wish to check whether your ticket is covered by your own personal insurance.

-If you are unable to come to the Festival, and require a refund for your ticket, please contact 01495 370080 or email email@example.com before midnight Friday 31st May 2013.
+If you are unable to come to the Festival, and require a refund for your ticket, please contact 07813 210817or email email@example.com before midnight 31stth May 2017.
 A £5 administration charge (per ticket) will be retained from all refunded tickets.

 Unfortunately, if tickets are delivered to ticket holders, and subsequently lost, destroyed or misplaced, we cannot replace them.